JstVex/taskit_out/README.md

-# task it outthe to do list app
+# task it out the to do list app

 it is microsoft to do list clone but with less features and more bugs lol but i made it for my girl ^^